-GRADE ASSESSMENT TOOL STRATEGY TIME OF YEAR Pre-School Best Start Community Care Network Word Play Pamphlet will be distributed at time of registration.
+GRADE ASSESSMENT TOOL STRATEGY TIME OF YEAR Pre-School Best Start Community Care Network Word Play Word Play Pamphlet will be distributed at time of registration.
 Parents can self-refer after completing checklist.
-Kindergarten registration Welcome to Kindergarten Word Play 15-20% of children will be identified for individual assessment (hearing, vision, dental, general development, speech and language, nutrition) Kindergarten year 1 Portfolios The contents from early and ongoing assessments will become part of ongoing assessment and will be passed onto the grade one teacher.
-September-June Kindergarten year 1 Pre-Entry Interview (Social Health History Form) At registration, the school secretary or teacher will set a time for the family to meet with the teacher before starting school.
-September The teacher meets with each parent/guardian prior to school entry and the Social Health History Form is completed with the parent.
-Staggered Entry Each child will participate in staggered entry during the first week of school as an orientation.
-The teacher will observe the child in the classroom environment.
-Kindergarten year 1 TSRI - Behaviour Appendix (optional) The teacher identifies students who may require support and/or individual strategies to support self regulation November Kindergarten year 1 Conversation Sample It is recommended that the teacher converse with each child to assess speech and language development.
-(Refer to Chapter 8 of the Early Intervention and Identification Binder: Speech and Language Developmental chart) December (ongoing to monitor progress) Kindergarten year 1 TSRI - Fluency (optional) The teacher identifies students who may require supports for language development.
-May The teacher will apply the following benchmark: -Verbal Fluency 3
+15-20% of children will be identified for individual assessment (hearing, vision, dental, general development, Kindergarten registration Welcome to Kindergarten Kindergarten year 1 Portfolios speech and language, nutrition) The contents from early and ongoing assessments will become part of ongoing assessment and will be passed onto the grade one teacher.
+September-June Kindergarten year 1 Social Health History Form At registration, the school secretary or teacher will share the Social Health History Form with parents to complete.
+September Kindergarten year 1 TSRI - Behaviour Appendix (optional) The teacher identifies students who may require support and/or individual strategies to support self regulation.
+November Kindergarten year 1 Conversation Sample It is recommended that the teacher converse with each child to assess speech and language development.
+(Refer to Chapter 8 of the Early Intervention and Identification Binder: Speech and Language Developmental chart) December (ongoing to monitor progress)

-Kindergarten year 2 Student Profiles The teacher accesses profiles from Student Portfolio September Kindergarten year 2 Pre-Entry Interview Social Health History Form The teacher meets with each parent/guardian and interviews children new to the Board September Kindergarten year 2 Yopp Singer Test of Phoneme Segmentation (optional) The teacher may choose to administer and if so will apply the following benchmark: October -Yopp Singer score of 5 or higher.
+Kindergarten year 1 TSRI - Fluency (optional) The teacher identifies students who may require supports for language development.
+May The teacher will apply the following benchmarks - TSRI score of 11 or higher.
+Kindergarten year 2 Student Profiles The teacher accesses profiles from Student Portfolio September Kindergarten year 2 Social Health History Form Completed by parent upon registration September Kindergarten year 2 Yopp Singer Test of Phoneme Segmentation (optional) The teacher may choose to administer and if so will apply the following benchmark: October -Yopp Singer score of 5 or higher.
 Children who score below Kindergarten level will benefit from addition phonemic instruction Kindergarten year 2 Conversation Sample It is recommended that the teacher converse with each child to assess speech and language development.
 November (Refer to Chapter 8 of the Early Intervention and Identification Binder: Speech and Language Developmental chart) Kindergarten year 2 Rosner Auditory Analysis Test (optional) The teacher identifies children who may require additional instruction.
 May Children who score below Kindergarten level will receive small group or 1:1 instruction in the segmentation of words.
-Kindergarten year 2 TSRI (optional) The teacher will apply the following benchmarks -TSRI score of 14 or higher May Kindergarten year 2 Concepts of Print, Running Records, DRA, Fountas and Pinnell Benchmarking reading behaviour at the end of the SK is recommended.
-Concepts of print, DRA or running records are examples of assessments teachers may use depending on the reading behaviours demonstrated by the child.
-Grades 1-3 DRA and Fountas and Pinnell benchmarks are outlined in the RDSB Assessment and Reporting (Grade 1-6) Suggested Timelines: March - June
+Kindergarten year 2 TSRI (optional) The teacher will apply the following benchmarks May -TSRI score of 14 or higher Kindergarten year 2 Concepts of Print, Running Records, Fountas and Pinnell Benchmarking reading behaviour at the end of the SK is recommended.
+Concepts of print and running records are examples of assessments teachers may use depending on the reading behaviours demonstrated by the child.
+Suggested Timelines: March - June